pivotal-cf-experimental/ops-manager-example/tile-author-issues.md

 1. The code snippet in #[9] seems to be tabbed incorrectly.
 1. The reference for `snapshots` is incorrect as it should be `.properties.snapshots` and should also have some information about the
  `.properties` section.
+1. Still don't understand what to put for `max_in_flight`.
+What does it even mean??
+1. `serial`: what order do the jobs run in? e.g. if jobs are declared in order `serial: true, false, true, false`, will it run the serial ones first and then the parallel ones after?
+1. When creating an errand, there are no docs around *NOT* stating to omit `serial: <boolean>` (cause it's an errand!)
+1. How do you specify an errand as a `pre_delete_errand`?